TomaszOsypinski/XMC4500_ADS86xx/README.md

 There are possible service ADS86xx in two different modes:

 - Default mode is interrupt mode.
-Conversion start is forced by interrupt from *CCU81_0* timer at frequency `ADS86_SAMPLING_FREQ = 100kHz`.
+Start of conversion is forced by timer with sampling rate`ADS86_SAMPLING_FREQ = 100kHz`, interrupt `ADS86_Sampling_Isr`.
-Next rising edge of RVS pin (which means conversion is done) force interrupt which trigger SPI communication.
+Rising edge at RVS pin (which means conversion is done) forces interrupt `ADS86_RVS_PIN_Isr` which triggers SPI communication.
-Finish of SPI communication trigger last ISR.
+Finish of SPI communication triggers last interrupt `ADS86_RxFifo_Isr`.
 Data is read and put to *DAC* output.

 - Polling mode in main loop.
 All triggers are done in function `ADS86XX_ServiceInPolling`.
-Rising edge of ALARM pin force interrupt which set flag `readAdsAlarms`.
+Rising edge at ALARM pin forces interrupt which sets flag `readAdsAlarms`.
 If `readAdsAlarms` is set alarm register of ADS86xx is read in function `ADS86XX_ServiceInPolling`.

 ---